acaryca/ai-app-desktop/README.md

 # AI App Desktop

-An Electron application that adds an icon to the Windows system tray and opens a window displaying the ai chat when clicked.
+A sleek app that adds an icon to your Windows system tray for instant access to seamless AI chat conversations.
+Engage effortlessly with cutting-edge AI right at your fingertips!

 ## Installation